-“Be Free,” “Dancin,’” and his soon-to-be-released third single, the massively hip “Stylin’” (dropping early April), are the first forays from his 12-track excursion that peeks behind the curtain.
-Starting with 50 demos for his forthcoming debut album, FLESH.BLOOD.LOVE, Adam synched with some of the world’s hottest producers to craft a cohesive journey of self-discovery.
+“Be Free,” “Dancin,” and his 2019 releases of the massively hip “Stylin” and “Chanel No. 5” are the first forays from his 12-track excursion that peeks behind the curtain.
+Starting with 50 demos for his forthcoming debut album, Make Your Mark, Adam synched with some of the world’s hottest producers to craft a cohesive journey to self-discovery.
 It was a true labor of love.
-In addition to the NO DAYZ OFF crew, who were at the helm for four tracks, Cola collaborated with in-demand DJ, Anthony Pisano, and Grammy Award winning producer, Neal Pogue (Outkast, P!nk, TLC, Robyn).
+In addition to the No Dayz Off crew, Cola collaborated with in-demand DJ, Anthony Pisano, and Grammy Award winning producer and mixer, Neal Pogue (Outkast, P!nk, TLC, Robyn).
 It’s a spiritual tour du force as the flesh of his sonic lust sucks your blood with a higher love.
-With tinges of Usher and Justin Timberlake, a hint of Prince and Adam Lambert, and the essence of a voyeur becoming a vampire, it activates your senses until your defenseless to just be at one with the upper echelon.
+With tinges of inspiration from Usher and Justin Timberlake, a hint of Prince and Adam Lambert, and the essence of a voyeur becoming a vampire, it activates your senses until you’re defenseless to just be at one with the upper echelon.

 From the stage or stereo, it’s music with an arrow where the parochial is pierced by the mercurial.
 It’s medicine for the soul, for when you feel vulnerable is when you’re at your most beautiful.
 Pour yourself a Cola.
 Dance.
 Be free.
 Drink the ephemeral and say hello to the eternal.